 She and her husband, Matt, have four children.

-Kari Kirchhoefer was appointed vice president - Industrial in August 2018.
-Industrial encompasses numerous commodity areas including construction, forest products, metals and ores, specialized markets, minerals, industrial chemicals, plastics and soda ash.
+Jacque Bendon was appointed vice president - Industrial in September 2019.
+Industrial encompasses numerous commodity areas, including construction, forest products, metals and ores, specialized markets, minerals, industrial chemicals, plastics and soda ash.

 Jason Hess, Vice President - Premium

 Jason Hess was named vice president - Premium in September 2017.
 Premium includes automotive and intermodal business.

 Hess started his career with Union Pacific as an account representative, and since then has worked in Agricultural Products, Industrial Products and Chemicals.
 His recent assignments include vice president of Union Pacific's National Customer Service Center, vice president - Agricultural Products and most recently vice president - Intermodal.